mhay10/Musescrape/README.md

 # Musescrape
 Downloads PDF of sheet music from https://musescore.com for free.

+### IMPORTANT: You must have Google Chrome installed on machine for program to work

 ### Installing dependencies
 To install the necessary dependencies, use either of the following commands:\
 `npm install`\